sourcebots/docs/content/tutorials/_index.md

 ### Prerequisites

-You need to download and install Webots (the download is around 1.5GB).
+You need to download and install Webots R2021b (the download is around 0.5GB).
 This is the platform we run our simulation in.
-Whilst we recommend version “R2021a” of Webots, and will be running competition simulations using it, “R2020b-rev1” should still work.

 ## Python Version